pitoff/assessment/README.md

 - [Seed your database to have a default user to login with --php artisan db:seed]
 - [login with email from users table and default password = 12345]
 - [Your can now create users, update user, view users, archive users, retrieve archived users, view user and background Information]
-- [Run test with php artisan db:test]
+- [Run test with php artisan test]